SingularityKChen/Weekly_Review_in_NTU/2020-03-29-CodeStudy-Fuzzer.md

 <img src="https://raw.githubusercontent.com/SingularityKChen/PicUpload/master/img/20200329134935TileLinkFiveChannels.png" alt="TileLink Five Channels" style="zoom: 50%;" />

-Here, as we create a client node, or master node.
+Here, as we create a client node, i.e., master node.
 So `out` represents the *Master Interface* in the graph, `edge` represents the *Slaver Interface* in the graph.

 ### Generate TileLink Messages

-From line 156 to line 171, it shows how to generate the TileLink messages such as put, get, Hint, etc. And only the `edge` owns those methods.
+From line 156 to line 171, it shows how to generate TileLink messages such as put, get, Hint, etc. And only the `edge` owns those methods.

 ```scala
     // Actually generate specific TL messages when it is legal to do so